Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Diffusion Co-Policy Formulation

 \section{Diffusion Co-Policy Formulation}

-This section describes the formulation of the collaborative robot policy as a Denoising Diffusion Probabilistic Model (DDPM).
+This section describes the formulation of the collaborative robot policy as a \edits{DDPM}.
 First, we describe the collaborative task and motivate the use of diffusion models, leading to the formulation of a co-policy which incorporates human action and scene conditioning for significantly improved human-robot coordination on continuous state-action tasks.